tnichols217/notes/MediaLit/Ad Deconstruction.md

 It is trying to make you feel bad for the Earth, with the "problem" that is is dying, and their "solution" is to buy a Jeep because it is more eco-friendly, while the real "cure" is to not drive a car. (reference to poison, cure, medication meme).
 The ad is trying to make you associate jeep with "green" a symbol of cleanliness, by making majority of the ad green and simplistically clean.
 The logic is that if you get a Jeep, you'll be saving the planet because you won't be polluting as much.

 ## Intended and Unintended Effects
+There are only three colors in this ad: white, black, and the green background.